 If you feel like smartphones aren’t a good enough replacement for specialist music players, then Pioneer's new FLAC-ready portable music player might be for you.

 The stylish XDP-100R from the Japanese firm first showed its face at IFA, with a premium-looking aluminium design that makes it a close competitor with the Sony Walkman ZX2.
-The XDP comes with a reported price tag of US$700 (about ₹45,500), which heavily undercuts the ZX2 requires.
+The XDP comes with a reported price tag of US$700 (around £450), which heavily undercuts the £950 investment the ZX2 requires.

 A Pioneer spokesperson described the new music player as "for those who feel smartphones aren’t offering satisfying sound quality".
 And the XDP does seem likely to surpass the average top-of-the-range smartphone in this regard, thanks to support for numerous audio formats including lossless FLAC, MQA, ALAC and DSD audio up to 11.2MHz.
 The metal body also houses two circuit boards, which the company says will help "eliminate the effects of digital noise" by keeping the audio components on one and the regular processor on the other.